youqad/Neurorobotics_Intent-Recognition/Lab4_Intent-Recogntion.md

 # Exercice 1.
 Automatic detection of speaker’s intention from supra-segmental feat

 In this exercice, we consider a Human-Robot Interaction situation in which a Human is evaluating actions performed by the Kismet robot: approval or prohibition.
 The initial corpus contains a total of 1002 American English utterances of varying linguistic content produced by three female speakers in five classes of affective communicative intents.
 The classes are Approval, Attention, Prohibition Weak, Soothing, and Neutral utterances.
 The affective intents sound acted and are generally expressed rather strongly.
 The speech recordings are of variable length, mostly in the range of 1.8 - 3.25s.
-We extracted prosodic features such as f0 and energy.
-Files are respectively named *.f0 and *.en (time, value)
+We extracted prosodic features such as $f_0$ and $energy$.
+Files are respectively named *.$f0$ and *.$en$ (time, value)

 # Steps

-## 1. Extraction of prosodic features (f0 and energy)
+## 1. Extraction of prosodic features ($f_0$ and $energy$)

 We found that, in the given data, the files are labelled as "$at$", "$pw$" or "$ap$", which could represent the intention classes "Attention", "Prohibition Weak" and "Approval" respectively.
 Since the aim of this exercice is to develop a human feedback classifier for positive ("Approval") / negative ("Prohibition") intentions, we extract the files labelled as "$pw$" and "$ap$" and exclude the files labelled as "$at$".